Ryan Mason: Tottenham Hotspur

 and then the head of player development (U-17 to U-23) in August 2020.

 On 20 April 2021, following the dismissal of José Mourinho as head coach, Mason was named interim head coach of Tottenham Hotspur until the end of the season.
 At the age of 29, he became the youngest manager of a Premier League team; the previous record holder Attilio Lombardo of Crystal Palace was 32.
 Mason won his first match in charge of Tottenham, who beat Southampton at home 2–1 on 21 April.
 Four days later, the club lost the 2021 EFL Cup Final by a single goal to Manchester City.
 He oversaw five more games in charge, winning three and losing two with Tottenham finishing seventh at the end of the season, after a 4–2 victory over Leicester City on the final day of the season.
 His side finished one point above rivals Arsenal, and secured a UEFA Europa Conference League spot.

 On 4 November 2021, following the appointment of Antonio Conte as head coach, Mason was promoted to the role of first team coach after impressing Conte during his handling of leading training all week.

 During Conte's health-related absences in February 2023, Mason worked closely alongside assistant head coach Cristian Stellini in the Tottenham dugout.
 On 26 March, after Conte left by mutual consent, Mason was made acting assistant head coach alongside Stellini as acting head coach until the end of the season.
 On 24 April, Stellini was sacked after a 6–1 loss to Newcastle United, and Mason took over as acting head coach.

 In his first game as acting head coach, on 27 April, his side drew 2–2 with Manchester United, including a comeback despite being two goals down.
 He oversaw the Spurs' final six matches of the 2022–23 season, winning two, drawing one, and losing three games.
 Despite a 4–1 win away at Leeds United on matchday 38, Spurs missed out on European qualification for the first time since the 2008–09 season.
 On 27 June 2023, Mason was appointed as one of the assistant coaches to Tottenham's new head coach Ange Postecoglou.

 West Bromwich Albion

 On 2 June 2025, Mason was appointed head coach of Championship side West Bromwich Albion on a three-year contract.
+On 6 January 2026, following a 2–1 defeat at Leicester City – the Baggies’ 11th successive away defeat, Mason was sacked after 7 months in charge with the club sitting 18th in the Championship.